APruner-23/WearOS_Sensors/README.md

 - YACHTING
 - YOGA

+Exercise tracking is not implemented in the current version of the app.

 # Battery Consumption (Wear OS App)

 2 Tests have been conducted on the Wear OS app to understand how impactful it is on the battery life.